 With the UK’s reputation for quality goods, innovation and being a great place to do business around the world, could your business benefit from overseas trading?

-The export market is worth £508 billion to the UK economy and the Government is keen to see that grow, encouraging more businesses to sell their goods and services overseas.
+The export market is worth £634bn to the UK economy and the UK government is keen to see that grow, encouraging more businesses to sell their goods and services overseas.

 Research, fact-finding and understanding what’s involved can help you reap the benefits and avoid the pitfalls.

-Here are some key things to consider when trying to choose your export market:
+Read this article for some key things to consider when choosing your export market.

 What’s the size of the opportunity?